Backupfridge/Email-Password-generator/README.md

 # Email-Password-generator
 simple bash script that can generate a email or a strong password

-Q: what dose EPGen mean?
+Q: what dose EPG mean?

 A: email password generate